DeenaSwaminathanKumaravel/DeenaSwaminathanKumaravel/README.md

 Here are some ideas to get you started:
 -->
 I'm Deena Swaminathan K!
-I'm aspiring to become a Data Scientist, I’m currently working as Senior Bus & Technology Delivery Analyst in Accenture and learnning Azure Machine Learning and I am skilled in the areas of Business Intelligence and Data Analytics
+I'm aspiring to become a Data Scientist, I’m currently working as Senior Bus & Technology Delivery Analyst in Accenture and currently learning Azure Machine Learning and I am skilled in the areas of Business Intelligence and Data Analytics

 ✅ Competencies